Nicolae-Peptea/CodeCoolShop/README.md

 ### Main Features

 - Sort Products by Category and Supplier
-- Register (the account is enbabled after email confirmation)
+- Register (the account is enabled after email confirmation)
 - Login using Identity Package with cookies
 - Logout
 - Add to Cart